amir9979/jasome_runner/.github/ISSUE_TEMPLATE/generate-project-data.md

 ---
 name: Generate project data
-about: The title should be githubUser\RepoName. the body should contain the tag to checkout
+about: The title should be githubUser/RepoName. the body should contain the tag to checkout
-title: githubUser\RepoName
+title: apache/xmlgraphics-fop
 labels: new project
 assignees: ''

 ---

-tag_to_checkout
+fop-2_1